Live life on offense

 If you value exploration & novelty in your life, you may have to give up stability in the many forms it comes in.
 Security, long-term relationships, a stable community & sense of belonging.
 But you may be willing to accept these trade-offs as you summit Mount Everest, or travel to 30 countries in a year.

 Discovering your values is a process.
 It doesn’t happen as the result of a 5-minute scribbling-into-a-notebook session.
-It requires intentional reflection & introspection.
-It’s also a moving target.
+It requires effortful, intentional reflection & introspection.

 2) Live authentically in congruence with those values

-There's a simple technique for figuring out the changes you need to make in your life:
+The technique for figuring out the changes you need to make in your life is simple:

 Write down & re-read your values on a regular basis, and ask yourself, am I living in accordance with each value?
 Aim to identify the inconsistencies between your idealized values and how you’re actually living your life.
 The gaps represent your potential to change things.
 And as these gaps enter your field of view, the right ideas will inevitably spawn, giving you the opportunity to act on them and make changes.

-It's important to unburden your mind and heart before doing this so that you can see as clearly as possible, without the fog of your life's current state and trajectory clouding your view.
-Meditate beforehand to release any distracting thoughts or feelings.
+It's important to unburden your mind and heart before doing this so that you can see as clearly as possible, without the emotional fog of your life's current state and trajectory clouding your view.
+Meditation is a good way to do this.

 3) Actively manage & maintain your trajectory